hinto-janai/sansan/README.md

 ## About
 `sansan` is for:
-- Queue-based, real-time _music_ playback
+- Queue-based, real-time music playback
 - Live queue reading/writing without blocking
 - OS media control integration

 `sansan` is not:
 - A general purpose audio playback library
-- A music metadata library
+- A metadata library

 `sansan` is built with music players in-mind - it is meant to be the part of the system that handles the real-time audio decoding/playback, while exposing an audio state read/write API that is non-blocking.

-Although `sansan` _can_ be used for general purpose audio playback, it does not include general purpose audio APIs like mixing, filters, etc.
+Although `sansan` _can_ be used for general purpose audio playback, it does not include general purpose audio APIs like mixing, filters, multiple tracks, etc.

+## Documentation
+The book at [`https://sansan.cat`](https://sansan.cat) is the main user documentation.
+It holds all the information needed to get started with `sansan` - what things there are, what they do, how to use them.

+The library documentation at [`https://docs.rs/sansan`](https://docs.rs/sansan) is the API reference, documenting inputs and outputs and other note-worthy things about the API, although, it does not contain detailed commentary on usage, how things work together, etc.

 ## Example
 For more example usage of `sansan`, see [`examples/`](examples).